mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 # IDE Firmware #

+## Dependencies ##

+### Butterfly board ###
+The Butterfly is a board developped by Tlera Corp (Kris Winer and his associate Thomas Roell).
+See comments [here](https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/)
+It requires to install custom board libraries (via the board manager in the Arduino IDE).
+Download .zip from [Thomas Roell GitHub](https://github.com/GrumpyOldPizza/arduino-STM32L4).

+### Additional libraries ###
+Required additionnal libraries can be found in this repository, as .zip folders:
+- Arduino-MemoryFree-master.zip, also available (here)[https://github.com/mpflaga/Arduino-MemoryFree]
+- arduinounit-master.zip, also available (here)[https://github.com/mmurdoch/arduinounit]
+- IUButterflyI2S.zip, that is basically the same I2S library developped than in the Butterfly board package (see above), but with some modified constants.
+In particular, the I2S_BUFFER_SIZE need to be modified to adjust the I2S Tx callback rate.

+These libraries can be installed in the Arduino IDE in the menu Sketch > Include Library > Add .ZIP Library.

 ## Modularization ##
 From this version on, the firmware has been separated into C++ libraries, each library handling a specific component or functionality.
 The objective is to be able to develop a working Arduino Skectch for any hardware configuration with minimal effort, by including the libraries corresponding to the components.